berkes/berkes.github.com/src/_posts/2022-11-08-fediverse-inefficiencies.markdown

 The original internet was set up decentralized, with the goal to be resilient to failing parts and to attacks.
 A lot of this property has been undone by
 re-centralisation: if AWS has an outage, half the internet goes down.
-When Twitter is ran into the ground by some Billionaire Chaos Monkey, the whole world sees it's journalist and government communication break down.
+When Twitter is run into the ground by some Billionaire Chaos Monkey, the whole world sees it's journalist and government communication break down.
 A (lifted) ban on Twitter has actual effect on democracy and society.

-[Re-decentralising](https://redecentralize.org/) is, therefore, is very much needed to make our society resilient.
+[Re-decentralising](https://redecentralize.org/) is, therefore, very much needed to make our society resilient.
 We cannot afford to have a single software bug break all airplanes, cars or thermostats.
 Or to have the communication of a country be dependent on the unpredictable whims of a